Registration Policies

 Students may request to switch sections of the same course (i.e. ENG 101-01 for ENG 101-03) during Swap and Drop.

-• Student must send request from your TCL email to the Division Dean.
+• Student must send request from their TCL email to the Division Dean.

 • Student is responsible for any tuition and/or fees associated with the schedule change.